ibm-cloud-docs/account/tagging_resources.md

 1. Go to **Manage** > **Account** in the {{site.data.keyword.cloud}} console, and select **Tags**.
 2. Click **Access management tags**.
 3. Type the names of your tags, and click **Create Tags**.
 These tags are now ready to be attached to resources and to be written to access policies.

+For a full tutorial, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial).

 ### Creating access management tags by using the CLI
 {: #create-access-cli}